Skip to main content

 Cook County, MinnesotaLimited DataMesotrophic

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
-The lake bottoms out at 22 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
+A maximum depth of 22 ft puts Beth Lake in the middle of Minnesota's depth distribution.
 At 170 acres, Beth Lake fits the Minnesota median for monitored lakes, with 4.4 miles of shoreline.
-Beth Lake ranks 58 of 128 in Cook County — solidly in the upper half of the local distribution.
+Among the 128 graded lakes in Cook County, Beth Lake sits at rank 58, above the county median.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-07-26.
 Grade methodology: LakeGrade methodology.